All I Really Need to Know I Learned from the Dragon

-After our son was diagnosed, I had to go through my own process of emotional healing, separate from my son’s physical and emotional journey.
-I had to make sense of all the pain our family had gone through and continue going through; I needed to create some meaning from all that sadness, find some universal truth that applied not just to diabetes, but to life.
+After our son was diagnosed at just over a year old, I went through my own process of emotional healing, separate from my son’s physical and emotional journey.
+I needed to create some meaning from my sadness, and find some universal truth that applied not just to diabetes, but to life.

 Here are some of the things that the diabetes dragon has taught me about life so far.